 Ham Frith, Wanstead, Anthony and Geoffrey’s family home

-The sequence begins just as he has been posted to Occupied Germany.
+The letter sequence begins just as Geoffrey has been posted to Occupied Germany.
 He is an Army Major, with excellent language skills, including German.

 Undated but probably around 20-22nd October 1945

 Herewith the first note, although there is nothing to report yet.
 We went from Dover, had a perfect crossing and are now in a transit camp – presumably a former German Barracks – waiting to move on.